SpecialKO/SKIFdrv/README.md

 **If you are a corporate/business user or IT administrator on a corporate device, do not under any circumstances install this driver!**

 For regular end-users, whether this is a concern to you or not is ultimately up to you.
-To exploit it, malicious code needs to be executed locally and go undetected by the Anti-Virus suite, and at that point most malware can already easily performed similar local privilege escalations through alrernate methods, such as through e.g. a simple [UAC auto-elevation bypass](https://devblogs.microsoft.com/oldnewthing/20160816-00/?p=94105).
+To exploit the vulnerability malicious code needs to be executed locally and go undetected by the anti-virus suite of the system, and at that point most malware can already easily performed similar local privilege escalations through alternate methods, such as through e.g. a simple [UAC auto-elevation bypass](https://devblogs.microsoft.com/oldnewthing/20160816-00/?p=94105).

 ## Command line arguments